mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 For lines 48-54, each line represents a single character one-hot encoded.
 Notice how the third character shown on line 50 has a value of "1." at index 2, which corresponds to the one-hot encoding of the letter "!".

 Now that you have a feeling for how one-hot encoding works, hopefully the following example will make sense to you.
 We will further discuss one-hot-encoding after the next code listing.
-For training, we take 40 (the value of the variable **maxlen**) at a time, and using one one-hot encode a character at a time as input and the target output will be the one-hot encoding of the following character in the input sequence.
-We are training the model, given a few characters of text, to then be able to predict a likely next character.
+For training, we take 40 characters (the value of the variable **maxlen**) at a time, and using one one-hot encode a character at a time as input and the target output will be the one-hot encoding of the following character in the input sequence.
+We are iterating on training the model for a while and then given a few characters of text, predict a likely next character - and keep repeating this process.
 The generated text is then used as input to the model to generate yet more text.
 You can repeat this process until you have generated sufficient text.

-This is a powerful technique that I used to model JSON with complex deeply nested schemas.
-In my work, a trained model could then generate synthetic JSON in the same schema as the training data.
+This is a powerful technique that I used to model JSON with complex deeply nested schemas and then generate synthetic JSON in the same schema as the training data.
 Here, training a model to mimic the philosopher Nietzsche's writing is much easier than learning highly structured data like JSON:

 {lang="hylang",linenos=on}